ControlPI

 Short description

-Proportional-integral acting controller (PI controller) The direction of action (inverted / direct) can also be set.
-Typical application: control loops with actuators that do not have a storage character.
+Proportional-integral acting controller (PI controller) The direction of action (inverted / direct) is also adjustable.
+Typical application: control loops with actuators that have no storing character.

 Representation